sunliwen/dotfiles-local/README.md

 # dotfiles-local

-Based on thoughtbot/dotfiles, some useful but local dotfiles could be found in this repo.
+Based on https://github.com/thoughtbot/laptop and https://github.com/thoughtbot/dotfiles, some useful but local dotfiles could be found in this repo.

 # Install and Run